Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 3. Most fad diets do not follow recommendations of the American Heart Association and similar bodies for fat levels in the diet.

-4. Many fad diets do not help you to incorporate enough servings of fruits and vegetables in your weight loss program, or give you the variety of foods that your body needs.
+4. Many fad diets do not help you incorporate enough servings of fruits and vegetables in your weight loss program, or give you the variety of foods that your body needs.

-5. Quick weight loss diets are just a temporary solution and do not help you to make permanent changes to your eating habits.
+5. Quick weight loss diets are just a temporary solution and do not help you make permanent changes to your eating habits.

 Permanent changes are the only way to remain at your target weight once you reach it.